 Be sure to use a reputable guide company with good reference when trekking in the Gilgit-Baltistan area, for starters, hiking to high altitudes and indeed climbing high mountains can be inherently dangerous, plus adding the risk of kidnap or banditry to the experience is really unnecessary.

 There have been outbreaks of sectarian violence in the area, and you should be aware that this is a real risk.
 Stay up to date with local news and media in the lead up to your trip, and if things get dangerous or out of hand, you might want to consider altering your plans.

 During monsoon season, which falls between July and September, Pakistan is prone to extreme flooding and landslides, which have displaced millions of people in the past.
 When large scale flooding occurs, fresh drinking water and food can become quite scarce, and the risk of insect and water borne diseases jumps dramatically and continues for sometime after the floodwaters have subsided.

 In late July 2010, heavy flooding affected a large area in Pakistan, with the Khyper-Pakhtunkhwa, Punjab and Sindh areas being affected the worst.
 More than 1,450 people were killed, and millions were displaced.

 Pakistan does reside within an active seismic zone and earthquakes do occur.
-The 18th of January 2011 saw magnitude 7.2 earthquake strike the south west of Pakistan, official reports said that there was only limited damage with no deaths, but that cannot be guaranteed for any future earthquakes.
+On the 18th of January 2011 a magnitude 7.2 earthquake struck the southwest of Pakistan, official reports said that there was only limited damage with no deaths, but that cannot be guaranteed for any future earthquakes.